janlammertyn/pseudonyms/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 # Making pseudonyms in R
-Create pseudonyms with R using counters, RNGs and hashing
+Create pseudonyms with R using counters, RNGs and hashing: [here](https://github.com/janlammertyn/pseudonyms/blob/main/making_pseudonyms.md)

 This work is licensed under a